pgdogdev/docs/docs/installation.md

 #### `users.toml`

-This configuration file contains a mapping between databases, users and passwords.
-Unless you configured [passthrough authentication](features/authentication.md#passthrough-authentication), users not specified in this file won't be able to connect to PgDog:
+This config file contains a mapping between databases, users and passwords.
+Unless you configured [passthrough authentication](features/authentication.md#passthrough-authentication), users not specified in this file won't be able to connect:

 ```toml
 [[users]]